-Breast reduction is a very common procedure used to alleviate symptoms from large, heavy breasts known as Macromastia.
-These symptoms include back, neck, and shoulder pain, shoulder grooving from brassiere indentions, difficulty fitting into or finding a nice fitting brassiere, difficulty exercising, sweating with rashes and irritation under the breasts, and difficulty sleeping due to weight compression onto the chest.
+Breast reduction is a very common procedure used to alleviate symptoms from large, heavy breasts known as macromastia.
+These symptoms include back, neck, and shoulder pain, shoulder grooving from brassiere indentions, difficulty fitting into or finding a nice fitting brassiere, difficulty exercising, sweating with rashes and irritation under the breasts, and difficulty sleeping due to weight compression on the chest.
 Some patients feel they cannot fit into a nice dress or find clothes that fit well and therefore become self-conscious.
 This procedure has one of the highest patient satisfactions, as they notice an immediate relief of symptoms due to the removal of weight and decrease in size.
-Many women state improved posture, ability to exercise, find well fitting clothes, and overall feeling better with a positive self-image.
+Many women state improved posture, ability to exercise, find well fitting clothes, and an overall better feeling due to a more positive self-image.

 Depending on the size reduction, the surgery usually takes between 3-4 hours to complete and is performed under general anesthesia (fully asleep) in the adjacent surgicenter.
 There are several techniques in which a breast reduction can be performed, which include the way the breast tissue is rearranged, and the scar pattern.
 Due to the nature of this procedure, there is a need to remove breast tissue and skin, which will result in mild scarring but are well hidden.

-The scar pattern is of 2 varieties, which are influenced by how much breast tissue needs to be removal.
-For a small to medium size reduction, a “lollipop” style incision (verticle pattern) can be used which goes around the areola and continues vertically down the breast.
-For larger type reduction, an “anchor” style (wise pattern) can be used which begins like the “lollipop” style but has a horizontal extension at the breast fold which will be well hidden.
-With your goals and ideal size/shape in mind, Dr. Tsai will explain all available options to you in detail during your consultation and together, determine an individualized treatment plan that best fits your need to provide you with the best possible result.
+The scar pattern is of two varieties, which are influenced by how much breast tissue needs to be removed.
+For a small to medium size reduction, a “lollipop” style incision (verticle pattern) can be used, which goes around the areola and continues vertically down the breast.
+For a larger type reduction, an “anchor” style (wise pattern) can be used which begins like the “lollipop” style, but has a horizontal extension at the breast fold which will be well hidden.
+With your goals and ideal size/shape in mind, Dr. Tsai will explain all available options to you in detail during your consultation and together, determine an individualized treatment plan that best fits your needs to provide you with the best possible result.